 By law, our fees for any SSD or SSI claim are limited to 25 percent of the “back benefits” owed to you by the Social Security Administration (SSA), or $6,000 dollars… whichever is less.
 In addition, our fees and costs must be submitted to the SSA for approval before we can charge you anything.

 Can you save on this cost by hiring a non-lawyer advocate instead of an actual lawyer?
 No, because advocates are allowed to charge you the exactly the same amount of money.

 We can explain how this works in more detail at an initial consultation, and if you decide to become a client of Midwest Disability — we will provide you with a written fee agreement outlining the costs.
 We would be happy to answer any other questions you might have at that time.

-As a law firm, Midwest Disability focuses solely on disability claims.
-We have more than 50 years of combined experience and we help thousands of people each year across the country.
+As a law firm, Midwest Disability, P.A., focuses solely on disability claims.
+Our lawyers have more than 50 years of combined experience, and we help thousands of people each year across the country.
 The cost is the same for you no matter where you live.